-We get phone calls and emails everyday asking about the various aspects of picture framing.
-We hear many of the same questions time and again so we compiled this list of picture framing FAQs:
+We get phone calls and emails every day asking about the various aspects of picture framing.
+Having encountered recurring questions repeatedly, we have compiled a comprehensive list of picture-framing frequently asked questions (FAQs)

 How much does custom framing cost?